kaldas/kaldas.github.io/_posts/2016-11-18-low-latency-microservices-for-fun-and-profit.md

 ![access by value pattern]({{ site.url }}/images/byfreshness.png)

-Now comes how to make the best of both worlds.
-THis

-Probably the first thing everyone learns about Microservices is get rid of the monolithic database.
+Now comes how to have the best of both worlds.
+This time our microservice will be fed with both the value of the data and also a reference to it.
+We then set an amount of time for how long the value of the data is fresh.
+If the data isn't fresh we get the latest version using the reference.